sanderdehaar/portfolio-sm3/README.md

 ## About

-The **Portfolio-SM3** is a personal portfolio website built to present my web development projects, skills, and achievements.
+This website is a personal portfolio built to present my projects, skills, and achievements.
 It is designed to showcase my work to other people that are interessted.

 ## Technologies Used